Hurley

 Kishwaukee Yellow

 Bush/Wax Discovered, as a cross and named by me in 1977.
 Plants are very productive.
 Might be the most productive wax bean I have ever grown.
 Pods are somewhat curved 6 to 7 inches long and stringless.
 Produces two other seed coat colors besides the photo.
-Once sold by Amy Hawk (Simply Beans) in Calhan, Colorado.
-Had also been sold commercially by Horus Botanicals of Salem, Arkansas.
+Once sold by Simply Beans in Calhan, Colorado.
+Had also been sold by Horus Botanicals of Salem, Arkansas.
 There is a green podded companion called Kishwaukee Green that developed from seed grown out in 1978 of Kishwaukee Yellow.
 Named after the Kishwaukee river that flows through 3 northern Illinois counties.
 The headwaters of the river is in Woodstock, Illinois.

 Kitoba